Theofili/Subcellular-Localization-Prediction/README.md

 These numbers are used to filter out extremely short or long protein sequences, because they are often biological artifacts (fragments, chimeras, or annotation errors) and don’t represent typical proteins.
 From a computational side, very short or long sequences create inefficiencies in batching, increase memory cost, and can destabilize training.
 By restricting lengths to a reasonable range, the model focuses on biologically meaningful proteins and trains more efficiently.

+*Average length is calculated on proteins from human and not from the ones used to train - if trained data is used upper bound is higher due to in general longer extracellular protein sequences.
+Don't know which bounds should be used.*

 ### 1.2 `model_dataframes.py`
 When executed this program:
 * Creates dataframes with proteins pulled from Entrez which have a *particular word* in title.
 In this case it is cell locations(nuclear, membrane, mitochondrial, etc.)